lucia-auth/lucia/documentation/content/guidebook/kysely/index.md

 description: "Learn how to use Kysely with Lucia"
 ---

 [Kysely]() is a type-safe and autocompletion-friendly TypeScript SQL query builder.
-It uses dialects to support multiple databases, similar to Lucia's adapter.
-All 3 dialects built-in dialects (MySQL via `mysql2`, PostgreSQL via `pg`, and SQLite via `better-sqlite3`) are supported in Lucia.
+While Lucia doesn't provide an adapter for Kysely itself, it does provide adapters for all database drivers supported by Kysely out of the box.

 See the next section for setting up the dialects, and make sure to change the table names in type `Database` to match your database.